 - In Dragon Age: Origins, leveling up restores health and mana/stamina.
 Note that you can't select new abilities or stats (as per usual leveling up) while still in combat.

 - Shin Megami Tensei games have this, except Shin Megami Tensei III: Nocturne, where this only happens sometimes.

 - Same for some games in the Persona series, like Persona 2, where HP and SP is fully restored.

-- Games from the Digimon World franchise usually feature this.
+- Games from the Digimon World series usually feature this.
 In Digimon World 2, though, it's quite welcome, since you don't have that much space for healing items, anyway.

-- Dokapon Kingdom, the RPG party game, maxes your HP at a level up.
+- Dokapon Kingdom maxes your HP at a level up.
 Given that you move around the board based on a spin of a dial, it can be frustratingly difficult to heal yourself on a whim, so this HP handout is a welcome gift.

 - Dragon Ball Z: Legend of the Super Saiyan restores your HP and KI at a level up without having to go to an inn or using an item card.
 It helps when you're in a dangerous situation because if your character's HP reaches zero, they're dead.